ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-quic.md

 is being transmitted.
 However, this also means that multiple instances of QuicTransport cannot be pooled, and thus do not benefit from sharing congestion control context with other potentially already existing connections.

-Http3Transport [I-D.vvv-webtransport-http3] can be used in situations where such pooling is beneficial.
+QuicTransport is designed to be a minimal extension of QUIC, and as such does not provide a lot of commonly desired higher-level functionality, such as pooling, exchanging metadata at session establishment, redirects, and other similar capabilties not provided by QUIC itself.
+Http3Transport [I-D.vvv-webtransport-http3] can be used in situations where a higher-level approach is desired.

 When a client requests a QuicTransport session to be created, the user agent establishes a QUIC connection to the specified address.
 It verifies that the